 SFA's are typically solid at room temperature.
 Animal fats are highly saturated whether they are solid, or not.
 Some vegetable sources of fat are saturated.
-Examples of saturated fats include butter, meat fat, chicken skin, cream cheese, sour cream, coconut oil, palm oil, cheese, whole milk, and cream.
-Tips for reducing saturated fat include using lean meats, nonfat/low fat dairy products, and limiting butter and tropical oils.
+Examples of saturated fats include butter, meat fat, chicken skin, cream cheese, sour cream, cheese, whole milk, and cream.
+Tips for reducing saturated fat include using lean meats, nonfat/low fat dairy products, and limiting butter and fast foods.
+The goal is < 10 % of total calories come from SFA's.